 The Board previously adopted remuneration principles for KLP and additional guidelines for KLP Kapitalforvaltning AS.
-The remuneration rules were last discussed and revised at the Board meeting of KLP on 7 December 2018.
+The remuneration rules were last discussed and revised at the Board meeting of KLP on 5 December 2019.

-In accordance with Section 2 of the Norwegian Regulation on remuneration schemes in financial institutions, investment firms and asset management companies, the Board of KLP has determined and ensured that the Company always has and applies guidelines and frameworks for a remuneration scheme covering the whole of the Company including its subsidiaries.
+In accordance with the Norwegian Financial Institutions Act and the Act on Securities Funds with associated regulations, the Board of KLP has determined and ensured that the Company always has and applies guidelines and frameworks for a remuneration scheme covering the whole of the Company including its subsidiaries.